 I’m really into what Ugmonk does with their exit pop-ups.
 They try to play with human’s psychology.
-Using terms like 15% off and using wording like “Yes Please” helps to intereact like a human.
+Using terms like 15% off and using wording like “Yes Please” helps to interact like a human.

-One of the common thing most of the visitors do is, they go through the sites and encounters biggest deals and offers, but they keep those deals for later.
+One of the common things most of the visitors do is, they go through the sites and encounters biggest deals and offers, but they keep those deals for later.
 They think they will fill up the form or register later, and hence they end up forgetting to do so.
 So, it is best to create urgency in your call to action.
 Create an emotional trigger to give your visitors sense that they need to act right away to take advantage of the offers and deals.
 For example, if your call to action is “call us to get free consultation” then, consider using “call now to get a free consultation.”
 The latter one gives the sense that you need to call now immediately to get a free consultation.
 Some other words that create urgency are, now, today, act now, limited time and so on.

 Take care of design

 Design plays a vital role in attracting people’s attention towards it.
 It is very important to have a right colour and size of your call to action.
 Use the colour palette that will help your call to action button to stand out.
-Making your call to action stand out does not mean that you need to use too bright and clashing colours that will blind your site visitors.
+Making your call to action stand out does not mean that you need to use too bright and clashing colours that will distract your site visitors.
 Simply use a colour combination that makes your call to action eye appealing and calls for attention.
 On the other hand, the size of your CTA also matters a lot.
 It is true that bigger the call to action button, higher is its chance to be noticed.
 But, it does not mean, you should devote half of your page to a button and frustrate your visitors.

-Call to actions should be placed at an easily visible place.
+Call to actions should be placed in an easily visible place.
 It should be clearly visible at first glance when a visitor lands on your page.
 If a visitor fails to spot your call to action then, all your effort and time of creating a call to action goes in vain.
 People these days, they don’t stress themselves or spend any more seconds on sites they don’t see any benefits.
 So, it’s the responsibility of site owner to understand their audience and give what they are looking for.
 If you want your call to action to have a positive impact on its performance, then place it in prominent space.
 The space easily visible and is not crowded with other buttons.
 Make sure to find the right spot, where you feel your visitor is ready to take some action and then place it.

 Consider adding CTA on every page

 In the traditional approach, website marketers used to use a call to actions on the homepage of their sites.
 However, the trend has changed.
 Now, when we browse a website in the web, we encounter lots of call to actions on different pages of the sites.
 Inbound marketers know how important a single call to action button can play and using it on every page can simply double the chances of getting more leads and conversions.
-So, don’t limit call to action in your homepage, consider using a call to action on each page of your website.
-It is not compulsory to have same call to action in each page, try using different and smaller call to actions that will ultimately lead your users to your set goal.
+So, don’t limit the call to action in your homepage, consider using a call to action on each page of your website.
+It is not compulsory to have the same call to action in each page, try using different and smaller call to actions that will ultimately lead your users to your set goal.

 Tracking and testing